OGRECave/blender2ogre/README.md

 Check out all the exporter and importer options in the [Options Document](Options.md)

 ### Materials
-Materials can be exported as OGRE 1.x material files or as OGRE Next material.json files.
+Materials will be exported as OGRE 1.x material files or as OGRE Next material.json files as required.

 #### OGRE 1.x Materials
 Materials are exported as RTSS OGRE 1.x materials (unless "Fixed Function Parameters" is selected).